 The safety and security of our students is our highest priority.
 Our school and the school district regularly plan and practice to ensure we are prepared for emergencies.
 This letter will inform you of some of the procedures we will follow to protect our students during an emergency.

-Students may be kept on campus.
-In the event of a chemical spill or other immediate danger to health and safety, public safety officials may direct the school o keep students on campus, even after school hours, until the all-clear signal is given.
+In the event of any immediate danger to health and safety, public safety officials may direct the school to keep students on campus, even after school hours, until the all-clear signal is given.
 Please follow the direction of school staff regarding the procedures to pick up your child safely.

-- If such an emergency occurs, students will be released only to an adult who has been identified as a parent, guardian or emergency contact on your student's Emergency Card. it is important that you complete this card at the beginning of every school year and update it as needed.
+If such an emergency occurs, students will be released only to an adult with identification who has been identified as a parent, guardian or emergency contact on your student’s Emergency Card.
+It is important that you complete this card at the beginning of every school year and update it as needed.

 What to do if your child is kept on campus during an emergency.